Barbara Richmond 1940 Professor in the Social Sciences and Professor of Sociology

 Roaming widely across the 1970s as an itinerant student (through several academic institutions), as a worker (in a steel foundry, a hospital, in a tire factory and in a paper mill) and as an organizer (both designated and self-declared), he moved to ever-more refined venues, from Paris to Vancouver, to Boston, to East Orange, New Jersey, to Buffalo, New York.
 He was a participant in the National Teacher Corps, a federal program to prepare those from "disadvantaged backgrounds" to teach in "disadvantaged schools," while completing a B.S. degree at Upsala College, a venerable, century-old, fully-accredited institution that has since disappeared, leaving no forwarding address.
 While working as a counselor to adolescents labeled "juvenile delinquents" in Niagara Falls, he earned a master's degree in social science at the State University of New York at Buffalo with a concentration in sociology and history.

 Fantasia moved to Northampton in 1978 B.G.
 (Before Gentrification) to attend graduate school at the University of Massachusetts and was awarded a doctorate in sociology in 1982.
 He has been teaching at Smith since the fall of that year.
 Awarded a Leverhulme Visiting Fellowship at the University of Sussex in England for 1985–86, he spent his time writing a book and presenting lectures at various universities as well as to coal miners in Yorkshire and in Wales (where he was made an honorary member of the Onllwyn Miner's Lodge, a venerated local branch of the National Union of Mineworkers).
-He spent most of his Saturday nights that year attending fringe theatre performances across London, and afterward joining the picketlines of locked-out newspaper workers at Rupert Murdoch's printing plant in East London.
+He spent most of his Saturday nights that year attending fringe theatre performances across London, and afterward joining the picket lines of locked-out newspaper workers at Rupert Murdoch's printing plant in East London.

-Fantasia's most recent published articles and chapters have concerned the sociological practice of Pierre Bourdieu, the field of French gastronomy, labor as a social movement, class reproduction in American higher education, and US corporate behavior toward labor.
+Recent published articles and chapters have concerned the sociological practice of Pierre Bourdieu, the field of French gastronomy, labor as a social movement, class reproduction in American higher education, and US corporate behavior toward labor.
 Several of these pieces were published in le Monde diplomatique, which he considers the best paper in the world and to which he has been a periodic contributor.
 His article on repression and work in the United States (published in the French journal ACTES de la recherche en sciences sociales in 2001) was awarded the prize for "best article on labor for articles published in 2001, 2002, and 2003" by the Labor and Labor Movements Section of the American Sociological Association.
-In 2004 he was elected to the Sociological Research Association, an honor society; in 2006 he was elected chair of Labor and Labor Movements section of the American Sociological Association; and in 2009 he was elected chair of the Culture section of the American Sociological Association (for 2010-11).
+In 2004 he was elected to the Sociological Research Association, an honor society; in 2006 he was elected chair of the Labor and Labor Movements Section of the American Sociological Association; and in 2009 he was elected chair of the Culture Section of the American Sociological Association (for 2010–11).